 I first saw them at a holiday fest in Seattle and was excited to see their store on San Juan Island.
 They have every kind of jerky, from vegan jerky to alligator to kangaroo.

 If your ferry is later in the day, drive over to San Juan Winery.
 They have a variety of red and white wines to taste, local artwork for sale, and are on a beautiful property.

-If you don’t have a car but still want to explore the island, I found this transit chart that stops at many of the places I mentioned here.
+If you don’t have a car but still want to explore the island, I found this transit chart that stops at many places I mentioned.

 You’ll have to time it right so you get picked up and dropped off at the right times, but it’s just an option so you don’t think you can’t come to San Juan Island without a car!

 For your last meal before you catch the ferry, eat at Blue Water Bar and Grill.
 It overlooks the ferry dock so you can see when the ferry is coming in and head to your car.